Here you have some tips and advice for new paragliding pilots by Russell Ogden, who works for Ozone Paragliders as a test pilot.

 Fear happens to all pilots.
 Every pilot goes through it no matter what level they're at and being able to control those fears are really important.
 Often, fear or that inner voice that you have, is telling you something important and you should always listen to your inner

 voice.
 Often, fear comes down to the fact that maybe you feel that your skills are not up to it which means that well maybe you should take a step backwards and practice your ground handling more or practice simple flying in smooth conditions more before you start progressing on to flying in thermic conditions, or of big mountains.
+You can also enrol in an intermediate level paragliding course run by professional instructors.

 So, I think fear is a very important part of flying and it's what keeps us alive.
 At the moment that you lose fear is the time that you should be careful because that's when you might start to try and overextend yourself maybe stepping up a glider level that's too much for you or flying in conditions that are too strong.